 The program is based on the Practitioner-Scholar Model of training, designed to provide interns with an in-depth series of clinical experiences.
 We strive to strike a balance between treating the interns as budding professionals, while also providing plentiful support and supervision.
 Interns are assigned both a primary and secondary supervisor within their program, with whom they receive a minimum of one hour each of supervision.
-Interns participate in weekly group supervision with psychology supervisors and trainees at their respective sites.
+Interns also participate in weekly group supervision with psychology supervisors and trainees at their respective sites.
 Group supervision is a supportive space for interns to engage with the psychology team and receive and provide feedback on various clinical and professional issues.
-Interns also provide supervision through a formal peer supervision process.
+Interns have the opportunity toprovide supervision through a formal peer supervision process.
 For example, interns may supervise a testing case conducted by a psychology extern, providing supervision from battery selection through writing the first draft of the report.
 Interns receive regular support and feedback during this process from their supervisors.

 Interns are also trained through seminars and collaborative work with the multidisciplinary treatment teams.
-For youth in Foster Home Services, interns serve as consultants and collaborate with parents, extended families, foster families, legal services, schools and outside providers to establish permanency for young people in the foster care or residential treatment.
+For youth in Foster Home Services, interns serve as consultants and collaborate with parents, extended families, foster families, legal services, schools and outside providers to establish permanency for young people in foster care.
 In the residential programs, interns have the opportunity to consult and collaborate with members of the interdisciplinary team, which include residential youth counselors, social workers, and psychiatric providers, as well as participate in treatment conferences which may include family members, school and outside providers.
-Interns work alongside staff psychologists who function as their clinical supervisors and mentors.
+Regardless of the primary location, interns work alongside staff psychologists who function as their clinical supervisors and mentors.
 In this way, interns are encouraged to develop their own professional identities over the course of the training year.

 Interns typically carry between eight to twelve individual psychotherapy cases; this range allows for consideration of the needs of the youth as well as the trainees.
 Interns are trained in and encouraged to utilize a range of modalities in their interventions.
-Interns also co-lead therapeutic groups on a variety of topics.
+Interns also colead therapeutic groups on a variety of topics.
 Past topics have included self-esteem, coping with loss, mindfulness, and increasing effective communication skills.
 Group topics are evolving and we are open to incorporating intern interests in a way that also meets the needs of our youth.

-Interns complete approximately two psychological evaluations per month across training sites.
+Interns typically carry two testing cases at a time.
 Every youth receives a brief assessment battery after coming into foster care.
-Such intake assessments are critical in identifying children and youth who may be in need of immediate mental health or educational intervention.
+Such intake assessments are critical in identifying children and youth who may need immediate mental health or educational intervention.

 Additionally, psychological evaluations tailored to specific referral questions, such as diagnostic clarification, discharge planning, identification of developmental disabilities or need to gain information regarding underlying emotional disturbance are also requested of our interns.
-Furthermore, annual behavioral assessments are required for many of our youth in foster homes over the age of three; such specific assessments are unique to the FHS training experience.
+Furthermore, annual behavioral assessments are required for many of our youth in foster homes over the age of three; such specific assessments are unique to the training experiences at the Bronx and Brooklyn locations.
 The array of assessment opportunities allows psychology interns to gain enhanced training in administration, scoring and interpretation of psychological data.
-These evaluations also provide a useful service to the agency by identifying at-risk youth who are in need of immediate intervention and additional services.
-In addition, they allow for an opportunity for interns to become familiar with a range of psychological presentations, diagnoses and ranges of functioning.
+These evaluations also provide a useful service to the agency by identifying at-risk youth who need immediate intervention and additional services.
+In addition, they provide an opportunity for interns to become familiar with a range of psychological presentations, diagnoses and levels of functioning.